If you are a preschooler’s parent, you will be on the end of relentless questioning.

 As preschoolers develop their imagination and other vital skills, their curiosity continues to thrive.
 They become more curious and continue to ask new questions.
 Curiosity is one of the main reasons that preschoolers ask questions.

-For you, the questions preschoolers ask can seem self-explanatory; for preschoolers, these questions are tough.
+For you, the questions preschoolers ask can seem self-explanatory; these questions are tough for preschoolers.
 It is always worth exploring a child’s curiosity.

 Curiosity while learning

 If you are a teacher, you are no stranger to seeing curiosity in the classroom.
 It is one of the most enjoyable traits in a student because it shows an eagerness to learn.